Foundation Study 3

 Jesus is eternally preexistent (Colossians 1:17; John 1:1–2, 8:58).
 He existed before creation.
-He is spoken of in the past tense (was) with reference to the beginning of time.
+At the beginning of time he is spoke of in the past tense.
 He was already in existence as a member of the Godhead before time began.
-His birth is His entrance onto the stage of humanity was not the beginning of His existence.
+His birth was His entrance onto the stage of humanity, not the beginning of His existence.

 2. Colossians 1:16

 Jesus is the creator of all things (John 1:3, 1:10; Romans 11:36; 1 Corinthians 8:6; Hebrews 1:2).
 Jesus created all that exists.
 He is the agent through whom God created all that is.
 The glory of Jesus is exhibited through His role as Creator, not just Redeemer.

 Jesus is God.
 He is referred to as God (Philippians 2:6; John 10:33), the exact representation of God (Hebrews 1:3), the image of God (Colossians 1:15), the bodily expression of God (Colossians 2:9), equal with God (John 5:18), the fullness of God (Colossians 1:19), and possessing the authority of God (Luke 5:20–26).